 I am always interested in learning new things and exploring different areas of Computer Graphics.

-I like swimming, programming, travelling, and reading books, comics, and manuals.
+I like swimming, programming, travelling, listening to or playing music, and reading books, comics, and manuals.
 But mostly swimming and programming!🙃🏊♀️

 Find me online: